Skip to Main Content

 Often, an adjuster will examine your car to assess the damage.
 An adjuster may examine the vehicle, interview the claimant and witnesses, evaluate any other variables to be taken into consideration—such as police or rescue team reports—and review your insurance policy.
 This examination helps the insurance company assess the coverage that applies to the claim and the amount of damages.

 Living in a disaster-prone area requires paying the utmost attention to the conditions of an insurance policy from the very moment you start shopping for protection.
 It is not recommended to wait for an imminent disaster to head your way to start browsing for additional coverage.
 Many insurance companies will not add additional coverage when a disaster strikes.
+Contact your Westfield insurance agent to make sure you have adequate coverage.

-Andrea Vale is a freelance writer and filmmaker, focusing on biodiversity and conservation.
+Andrea Valeis a freelance writer and filmmaker, focusing on biodiversity and conservation.
 She has reported for National Geographic, USA Today, Oceana, The Oxford Scientist, The Oxford Climate Review, and many other publications on topics including wetlands along the India-Pakistan border, community-based salmon conservation in the U.S, and seabirds in the Pacific.